AdobeDocs/journey-optimizer.en/help/using/experience-decisioning/api-reference/items-collections/items-collections-list.md

 **Response**

-A successful response returns a list of offer items that you have access to.
-The _<imsOrg> node houses custom decision items attributes.
+A successful response returns a list of item collections that you have access to.

 ```json
 {